By 2024, the food and beverage industry is expected to reach a market volume of $105.7 billion.

 2. 79% Of Consumers Trust Food Blogs.
 Channel That Trust To Your Brand.

-- Food bloggers have four times as many followers than any industry.
-(Source: Stella Rising)
+- Food bloggers have four times as many followers as any industry.

-- 81% of customers (and 89% of millennials) want to know more about how the food is prepared and to see “behind the scenes footage”.
-(Source: Nielsen)
+- 81% of customers (and 89% of millennials) want to know more about how the food is prepared and to explore “behind the scenes footage.”

 Partner with food bloggers to:

-- Educate the audiences on the use and versatility of your products
+- Educate audiences on the use and versatility of your products

 - Increase trust in the quality of your product

-Extra tip: 2020 will continue to see the growth of the organic, vegan and sustainable food & beverage trends.
+Extra tip: 2021 saw the growth of the organic, vegan and sustainable food and beverage trends.
 Brands that uphold these values are well-positioned to benefit from the increase in environmental and health awareness.

-To make the most it, create content around:
+To make the most out of it, create content around: